Skip to main content

 Some entry-level roles, according to the U.S. Bureau of Labor Statistics (BLS) and CyberSeek, include:

-• Information Security Analyst - As an information security analyst, you'll keep up to date with the latest security and technology trends and inform upper management when updates are available to better protect sensitive information.
+• Information security analyst: As an information security analyst, you'll keep up to date with the latest security and technology trends and inform upper management when updates are available to better protect sensitive information, according to BLS.
 Your duties could also include installing security programs and firewalls and periodically testing for weaknesses in the company’s systems.
-The median salary for this role in 2022 was $112,000, according to the BLS.*
+The median salary for this role in 2023 was $120,360, according to the BLS, and which projected a 33% growth in positions through 2033.*

-• Intrusion Analyst - Intrusion analysts are responsible for administering security-related hardware and software pieces.
+• Incident and intrusion analyst: Intrusion analysts are responsible for administering security-related hardware and software pieces.
 They strategize and remain prepared for security threats before they can even begin working on the front line of an organization's security.
-Based on recent job listings, CyberSeek reports that intrusion analysts earned an average salary of $97,725 between May 2022 and April 2023.*
+Based on recent job listings, CyberSeek reported that intrusion analysts earned an average salary of $101,130 between September 2023 and August 2024.*

-• IT Auditor - An IT auditor’s role is to assist an organization in protecting its data and controls within its technology systems.
+• IT auditor: An IT auditor’s role is to assist an organization in protecting its data and controls within its technology systems.
 You will work to identify weaknesses in the technology and create ways to prevent security threats.
-CyberSeek reports that IT auditors earned an average salary of $98,805 between May 2022 and April 2023.*
+CyberSeek reported that IT auditors earned an average salary of $85,221 between September 2023 and August 2024.*

-• Cybersecurity Specialist - As a cybersecurity specialist, you will implement systems to ensure electronic information remains secure.
+• Cybersecurity specialist: As a cybersecurity specialist, you will implement systems to ensure electronic information remains secure.
 You’ll monitor systems for signs of threats and vulnerabilities within an organization's tech systems.
 They also train others to know how to avoid and identify cybersecurity threats.
-CyberSeek reports that cybersecurity specialists earned an average salary of $92,901 between May 2022 and April 2023.*
+CyberSeek reported that cybersecurity specialists earned an average salary of $88,149 between September 2023 and August 2024.*

-There are many pathways you can take in the information security field, and these entry-level positions are a great starting point for your career in the field.
+There are many pathways you can take in the information security field, and these entry-level positions could be a starting point for your career in this field.

 Find Your Program

-How Do I Build a Career in Information Security?
+How Can You Build a Career in Information Security?

 Information security is a growing field that needs knowledgeable IT professionals.
-Your bachelor’s degree can provide the expertise needed to meet the demands of organizations that want to step up their security game.
+A cybersecurity degree can provide the expertise needed to meet the demands of organizations that want to step up their security game.

 You could also start with an online cybersecurity certificate if you want to get a feel for the field and build some important foundations.
 According to Cyberseek, not all cybersecurity-related job descriptions require candidates to hold a degree, so an 18-credit certificate program might just be enough to help you land an entry-level role.